sad-pixel/wtfhttpd/README.md

 If a network error occurs (e.g., DNS failure, timeout), the body would be null and the error field would contain the error message.

+## Security Notes

+wtfhttpd takes security seriously.
+SQL injection is impossible by design, as everything is either table values or named parameters, and it is impossible for a developer to perform any sort of string concatenation to create sql queries.
+Values passed to templates are also escaped by default, and there is no way to turn this off.

 ## Route introspection

 All registered routes are available in the `wtf_routes` table.
 This is used in the admin interface, but is also available for sql scripts to query.